Yard1/Yard1/README.md

 I'm a Computer Science and Machine Learning/AI enthusiast and a tinkerer at heart.
 I hold an MSc in Computer Science and Econometrics from AGH UST in Kraków.
 Feel free to take a look around my various repositories and projects!

-Currently, I am a Software Engineer @ Anyscale.
+Currently, I am a Senior Software Engineer @ Anyscale.

 Aside from my own projects, I have contributed to or took a leading role in several open source projects.
 The most notable include: